jaredwray/keyv/README.md

 npm install --save keyv-mysql
 ```

 Create a new Keyv instance, passing your connection string if applicable.
-That's it!
+Keyv will automatically load the correct storage adapter.

 ```js
 const Keyv = require('keyv');